SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 # Update the App Store screenshots

-Optional, update the AppStore screenshots with the latest version of the application.
+Optional, update the App Store screenshots with the latest version of the application.

 ⚠️ All screenshots Fastlane lanes must be executed from a Swiss IP, to avoid geo-blocking icons on media items.